Orgasm: Definitions

 In a clinical context, orgasm is usually defined strictly by the muscular contractions involved during sexual activity, along with the characteristic patterns of change in heart rate, blood pressure, and often respiration rate and depth.
 This is categorized as the sudden discharge of accumulated sexual tension during the sexual response cycle, resulting in rhythmic muscular contractions in the pelvic region.
-However, definitions of orgasm vary and there is a sentiment that consensus on how to consistently classify it is absent.
-At least twenty-six definitions of orgasm were listed in the journal Clinical Psychology Review.
+Definitions of orgasm vary, and at least 26 definitions of orgasm are listed in the 2001 journal Clinical Psychology Review.

 There is some debate about whether certain types of sexual sensations should be accurately classified as orgasms, including female orgasms caused by G-spot stimulation alone, and the demonstration of extended or continuous orgasms lasting several minutes or even an hour.
 The question centers around the clinical definition of orgasm, but this way of viewing orgasm is merely physiological, while there are also psychological, endocrinological, and neurological definitions of orgasm.
 In these and similar cases, the sensations experienced are subjective and do not necessarily involve the involuntary contractions characteristic of orgasm.
-However, the sensations in both sexes are extremely pleasurable and are often felt throughout the body, causing a mental state that is often described as transcendental, and with vasocongestion and associated pleasure comparable to that of a full-contractionary orgasm.
+In both sexes, they are extremely pleasurable and often felt throughout the body, causing a mental state that is often described as transcendental, and with vasocongestion and associated pleasure comparable to that of a full-contractionary orgasm.
 For example, modern findings support the distinction between ejaculation and male orgasm.
 For this reason, there are views on both sides as to whether these can be accurately defined as orgasms.

-Achieving orgasm
+Achievement

-Orgasms can be achieved during a variety of activities, including vaginal, anal or oral sex, non-penetrative sex, or masturbation.
-They may also be achieved by the use of a sex toy, such as a sensual vibrator or an erotic electrostimulation.
+Orgasms can be achieved during a variety of activities, including vaginal, anal, oral, manual, and non-penetrative sex, or masturbation.
+They may also be achieved by the use of a sex toy or an erotic electrostimulation.
 Achieving orgasm by stimulation of the nipples or other erogenous zones is rarer.
-Multiple orgasms are also possible, especially in women, but they are also uncommon.
-Multiple orgasms are orgasms that occur within a short period of one another.
+Multiple orgasms (orgasms that occur within a short period of one another) are also possible, especially in women, but they are also uncommon.

 In addition to physical stimulation, orgasm can be achieved from psychological arousal alone, such as during dreaming (nocturnal emission for males or females) or by forced orgasm.
-Orgasm by psychological stimulation alone was first reported among people who had spinal cord injury.
-Although sexual function and sexuality after spinal cord injury are very often impacted, this injury does not deprive one of the sexual feelings such as sexual arousal and erotic desires.
+Orgasm by psychological stimulation alone was first reported among people who had spinal cord injuries.
+Although sexual function and sexuality after spinal cord injury are very often impacted, this injury does not deprive one of sexual feelings such as sexual arousal and erotic desires.

 Scientific literature focuses on the psychology of female orgasm significantly more than it does on the psychology of male orgasm, which "appears to reflect the assumption that female orgasm is psychologically more complex than male orgasm," but "the limited empirical evidence available suggests that male and female orgasm may bear more similarities than differences.
 In one controlled study by Vance and Wagner (1976), independent raters could not differentiate written descriptions of male versus female orgasm experiences".